EdenWise/hjcrc/HJCSIC_part1_scrap.md

 * Doubling like all their ancestors before them...
 * Safety leads to conservatism then bias.
 * Do the Jews double a giver, double their givers... a lazy way of paying attention to nature... thereby guaranteeing their survival?
+* When the fortunate reward the fortunate all rewards flow to the top.
+Eventually the fortunate cannibalize civilization, profit from the poor suffering.